 Early Assurance Pathway

-The Early Assurance (EA) Pathway is available for incoming freshman applicants and is highly competitive.
-This pathway guarantees an admission interview with a graduate program as long as criteria are maintained during the undergraduate years.
+The Early Assurance (EA) Pathway is our most rigorous pathway.
+It is available for incoming freshman applicants and is highly competitive.
+This pathway guarantees an admission interview with a graduate program as long as criteria are maintained during the undergraduate years at Shenandoah.
 The graduate schools reserve placements with their graduate program for all EA students passing the interview.
 Some graduate programs offer an early assurance pathway that accelerates a student’s transition into the graduate program by overlapping the first year of graduate school with their fourth year of undergraduate study.

 Early Assurance Pathway Programs:

 - 2+4 Early Assurance for the Doctor of Pharmacy Program (EA-PharmD)

 - 3+4 Early Assurance for the Doctor of Pharmacy Program (EA-PharmD)

 - 3+3 Early Assurance for the Doctor of Physical Therapy Program (EA-DPT)

 - 3+2.5 Early Assurance for the Master of Science in Occupational Therapy Program (EA-MSOT)